ooichianni/Intel_SD_Training/Readme_sd_training.md

 - These conditions are called corners.
 All these three parameters directly affect the delay of the cell

 Details on PVT:
 - Process: There are millions of transistors on the single-chipas we are going to lower nodes and all the transistors in a chipcannot havethesame properties.
 Process variation is the deviation inparametersofthe transistor during the fabrication.
+(Eg of factors: UV lights, manufacturing defect, ...)
 - Voltage: As we are going to the lower nodes the supply voltage for a chip is also going to less.
 Let’s say the chip is operating at 1.2V.
 So, there are chances that at certain instances of time this voltage may vary.
 - Temperature: When a chip is operating, the temperature can vary throughout the chip.
 This is due to the power dissipation in the MOS-transistors.